bleech/flynt-docs/content/tutorials/creating-component/creating-view-file.md

 ## Rendering your component
 To render our `BlockQuote` component, we need to add it to a page template.

-All template files can be found in the root theme folder, in the `templates` directory.
+All template files can be found in the theme folder, in the `templates` directory.
 Each PHP template within the `templates` directory takes a simple JSON configuration file, and using the Flynt Core plugin, parses and renders this into HTML.

 For example, take `templates/page.php`: